-Operational Risk is defined as the vulnerability of earnings, capital, or business continuity due to an inadequate or failed internal processes, people, technology or external factors.
-The impact can be classified into financial loss and non-financial loss as reputation, compliance, and service level to customers.
-In the year 2009, TISCO Bank expanded the business into various aspects in both extending the existing businesses as well as setting up the new businesses, therefore, operational risk increased accordingly following the business expansion.
-Nevertheless, the new business was analyzed for inherent risk in compliance with TISCO new business guideline to ensure risk-return approach.
-In addition, the operations were reviewed periodically to ensure that prudent control processes are in place and appropriate for the risk incurred.
+Operational Risk is defined as the vulnerability of earnings, capital, or business continuity due to an inadequate or failed internal processes, people, technology or external factors including the legal risk and fraud risk.
+The impact can be classified into financial loss and non-financial loss as reputational damage, compliance, and business opportunity losses.
+During the past year, TISCO Bank has expanded its businesses into various aspects in both extending the existing businesses as well as setting up new businesses; therefore, operational risk increased accordingly following the business expansion.
+Nevertheless, the inherent risks in all aspects of such new businesses were analyzed and well managed to assure that the possible risks were mitigated to be in acceptable risks with prudent control process establishment in compliance with TISCO New Business Guideline prior launching.
+In addition, the operations were reviewed periodically at least once a year to assess whether each business unit has put prudent control processes in place in order to manage and mitigate the overall operational risk to be within acceptable level under the sound internal control system.